 Despite its cheap price, it has 8GB of memory, and it's designed to allow you to mine cryptocurrency without having extra equipment.
 The processor isn't the fastest, but it's good enough to play a large selection of games without stuttering.

 The XFX cooling system is what really sets the RX 570 apart from the rest of the graphics cards we're reviewing.
 Despite being cheap, the cooling system is more advanced than you can find in systems twice as expensive.

 The 1060 Windforce sacrifices some of the power of the basic 1060 for an advanced cooling system.
 That makes it a little bit weaker, but it can perform at its peak for far longer than the basic 1060.
 If you're okay with sacrificing a little bit of power for longer sessions, then the 1060 Windforce is for you.

-The clock is pretty fast.
-It can run at 1797MHz, and it only requires 400 watts of power from your power unit.
+It only has 3GB of memory, but the GeForce Experience software and the included performance utility will allow it to be manipulated for better performance.
+The clock is pretty fast as it can run at 1797MHz, and it only requires 400 watts of power from your power unit.
 That level of efficiency isn't too common in this price range.

 The Windforce fans in the 1060 Windforce are designed to suck the heat out of the 1060, and a direct-touch cooling pipe actively works to lower the card's temperature.